code-Anonymynx/Commission-Calculator-1/README.md

 I may play around with this later to make it more automated, and/or to give it a nicer UI.
 This _might_ be more fun in Julia just because of the easy access to emojis.
 (I _really_ like this function.)

+**UPDATE**:

+I have decided to rebuild this chunk of code, as it's been a few weeks of learning since my last write.
+This time I will require input, and store user data to make the code easier to work with.

+**NEXT STEPS**:

+Now I have an array with the number of sales made each day - my next steps are to repeat this method to create an equal length array with the number of lead generations per day.

+**LATER EDITS**:

+  -> I will also add the new parameters of commission we have for work now -> I will add a minimum 1 sale requirement parameter for the monthly shift complete bonus -> I will account for tax